PBC48/ECE-3400-Fall-2018/docs/lab4.md

 ### Communicating with FPGA

 Communication with the FPGA is done by wiring the GPIO pins on the FPGA to the arduino in parallel.
 We use combinational logic in this case since we set the FPGA to output the results of the image processing immediately while having the Arduino constantly decode the message for the four pins.
-Even though the voltage of the Arduino pins are 5V while FPGA pins are 3.3V, we can connect the pins together without voltage divider because the Arduino pins are set as input and is capable of reading the 3.3V from the FPGA as high.
+Even though the voltage of the Arduino pins are 5V while FPGA pins are 3.3V, we can connect the pins together without a voltage divider because the Arduino pins are set as input and are capable of reading the 3.3V from the FPGA as high.

 Initially, we define the input communication pins on the Arduino and the decoding treasure numbers.
 ```cpp